masonyoungblood/TransmissionBias/README.md

 # TransmissionBias
 *Agent-Based Model of Biased Cultural Transmission*

 This package includes an agent-based model (ABM) of cultural transmission that simulates the three main forms of transmission bias: content bias, frequency bias, and demonstrator bias.
 While it was designed to simulate the cultural transmission of birdsong, it is theoretically generalizable to any cultural system where individuals learn a repertoire (or a set) of cultural traits.
 The ABM is based on [Lachlan et al. (2018)](https://www.nature.com/articles/s41467-018-04728-1), but has been expanded to allow for dynamic population size.
-The back-end of learning step of the ABM was written in C++ to minimize computation time.
+The back-end of the learning step of the ABM was written in C++ to minimize computation time.

 To install the package run the following in R: